 Vitamin D Supplements – Vegan or Not?

 A number of common foods are enriched with vitamin D without specifying which form of the vitamin they contain or how it was derived.
-And, as opaque as this may already seem, some companies that manufacture and distribute vitamin D supplements have demonstrably confused ideas of what the term vegan actually means.
-Garden of Life’s website, for example, very proudly declares that their company embraces the mission of the Vegan Society, while explaining on the very same webpage that their D3 “has been synthesized from animal cholesterol, primarily lanolin.”
+And, as opaque as this may already seem, some companies that manufacture and distribute vitamin D supplements do not always make it clear whether their products are vegan or not.

 Note: There is another brand with a very similar name that actually IS vegan.
 Source of Life Garden™ Vitamin D3 is, in fact, vegan, as verified by their customer support staff.